-Finally, the analysis considered the extent to which juvenile courts in the sample counties were operating under legislation or court rules that mandated time frames for the disposition of delinquency cases.
-As of 1992, approximately half of the states in the country used some form of legislation or court rules to regulate delinquency case processing time in their juvenile courts (see Chapter 1).
+As of 1992, more than half of the States used some form of legislation or court rules to regulate delinquency case processing time in their juvenile courts (Butts, 1996b).
 In 31 States, there were formal deadlines for holding adjudication hearings in delinquency cases.
 In 25 States, there were time limits for when juvenile court dispositional hearings must begin or be concluded.
-Some States regulated the timing of the juvenile court process for detained juveniles only.
+A number of States regulated the timing of the juvenile court process for detained juveniles only.
 Others had timelines for both detained and non-detained cases.